mwrszxzy/mwrszxzy/README.md

-- 👋 Hi, I’m Mariana, but you can call me Mars ☄️
+- Hi, I’m Mariana, but you can call me Mars ☄️
-- 🌱 I’m currently studying chemical engineering
 - 📫 How to reach me - > @mars.ildefonso on instagram